 - Your work is important and meaningful to you, but you still feel the drive to learn and develop along a path so that your work and the essence of “who you are” become further and further integrated.

-- You have a track record of accomplishment, and yet you continually see possibilities beyond the level that you are currently able to realize.
+- You have a track record of delivering results, and yet you continually see possibilities beyond the level that you are currently able to realize.

 - You feel a strong desire to be part of a larger community of likeminded practitioners mutually committed to growing and deepening the impact of your work.